carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 > ## Exercise 1: Using the text output.
 >
-> Use one of the commands from the following list to make a reduced version of the `Network_Annotations_full.tsv`
+> Use one of the commands from the following list to make a reduced version of the `Network_Annotations_full.tsv`,
-> that should only contain the information of the type of product, the BGC class of each BGC, and its name.
+> it should only contain the information of the type of product, the BGC class of each BGC, and its name.
 And save it in a file.
 >
 > `grep` `cut` `ls` `cat` `mv`
 >